 The fan control switch is used to cycle the cooling tower fan on and off, thereby maintaining the proper operating head pressure.
-This switch is mounted on the frame of your machine and should be adjusted to maintain a head pressure between 190-210 psig (R-22)or 240-250psig (R-404a).
+This switch is mounted on the frame of your machine and should be adjusted to maintain a head pressure between 190-210 psig (R-22) and 240-250 psig (R-404a).
 The fan control supplies power to the starter coil for the tower fan motor(s) (6M not furnished by Vogt).
 See FIGURE 9-3 for adjustment instructions.